-Audiology services have an annual threshold, the number of units of service available without authorization renew January 1 of each year.
+Audiology services have an annual threshold.
+The number of units of service available without authorization renews January 1 of each year.

 To be covered as a rehabilitative and therapeutic service, occupational therapy and physical therapy must be prescribed by a physician or other licensed practitioner of the healing arts and must require the skills of at least one of the following:

-To be covered as a rehabilitative and therapeutic service, speech-language pathology and audiology services require written referral by a physician or other licensed practitioner of the healing arts, or in the case of a long-term care facility resident on the written order of a physician; and must require the skills of at least one of the following:
+To be covered as a rehabilitative and therapeutic service, speech-language pathology and audiology services require written referral by a physician or other licensed practitioner of the healing arts, or in the case of a long-term care facility resident, on the written order of a physician.
+Services must require the skills of at least one of the following:

-The recipient's functional status must be expected by the physician or other licensed practitioner of the healing arts as defined in this section, to progress toward or achieve the objectives in the recipient's plan of care within a 90-day period.
+The physician or other licensed practitioner of the healing arts as defined in this section must expect the recipient’s functional status to progress toward or achieve the objectives in the recipient's plan of care within a 90-day period.

-Providers must comply with Medicare’s site requirements when services are provided to Medicare eligible recipients.
+Comply with Medicare’s site requirements when providing services to Medicare eligible recipients.

-Effective January 1, 2012, specialized maintenance therapy coverage is limited to MHCP recipients age 20 and under.
+Effective Jan.
+1, 2012, specialized maintenance therapy coverage is limited to MHCP recipients age 20 and under.
 Specialized maintenance therapy is a health service specified in the recipient's plan of care and certified by a physician, or other licensed practitioner of the healing arts within the practitioner's scope of practice under state law, that is necessary for maintaining a recipient's functional status at a level consistent with the recipient's physical or mental limitations, and that may include treatments in addition to rehabilitative nursing services.
-Specialized maintenance therapy is covered only when provided by:
+MHCP covers specialized maintenance therapy only when provided by:

-Specialized maintenance therapy must be specified in a Plan of Care that meets the requirements of this section, and provided to recipients whose condition cannot be maintained or treated only through:
+Specialized maintenance therapy must be specified in a Plan of Care that meets the requirements of this section, and provided to recipients whose condition cannot be maintained or treated through only: